Skip to main content

 Language Basics

 Learning a new language can be intimidating, but mastering BQL doesn't have to be difficult.
-This guide provides a straightforward overview of how to write BQL with a clear.
+This guide provides a straightforward overview of how to write BQL with clear examples.

-With just a handful of commands (goto, text, html, click, type and more), you can achieve complex automation in a fraction of the usual code.
+With just a handful of fields (goto, text, html, click, type and more), you can achieve complex automation in a fraction of the usual code.

 mutation Cloudflare {